 Go ahead.

-I'm sorry, Poland has the right aircraft for the Ukrainian pilots.
+Poland has the right aircraft for the Ukrainian pilots.

 So there's a very interesting balance as they try to work that out.

-But but I'm moderately optimistic.
+But I'm moderately optimistic.

-I more with former speaker of the House, Newt Gingrich, we'll get to your calls in a minute.
+We'll get to your calls in a minute.

 So there's really two things we've got to figure out here.

-How best to help the Ukrainians win the war and how to wean completely the West off of Russian energy.
+How best to help the Ukrainians win the war and how to wean completely the West off of Russian energy?

 Those are the two major questions that we have.